 - Ongoing opportunities to build your professional networks by attending and presenting at professional conferences.

 - Opportunities to build a strong portfolio of work.

 - Numerous opportunities to meet and connect with leading scientists and policymakers who speak on campus as part of our Environmental & Health Sciences Lecture Series.

-Most other colleges reserve these kinds of experiences for graduate students — but START scholars dig right in starting their very first year at JSC.
+Most other colleges reserve these kinds of experiences for graduate students — but START scholars dig right in starting their very first year at Northern Vermont University-Johnson.

-Take a minute to meet our most recent cohort of START scholars and find out what they have to say about their experience in the program.
+Take a minute to meet one cohort of START scholars and find out what they have to say about their experience in the program.